 - Emotional regulation and behavior: The constant challenges of processing sensory information can lead to frustration, anxiety, and meltdowns, making it difficult for children to manage their emotions and behavior.

 At the core of these challenges lies a complex interplay of neurological factors, including proprioception (the sense of body position) and mechanoreception (the sense of movement).
-When these systems are not functioning optimally, it can lead to the symptoms and struggles associated with SPD.
+When these systems are not functioning optimally, it can lead to the signs and struggles associated with SPD.

 Fortunately, by understanding the unique nature and impact of sensory integration disorders and Autism Spectrum Disorder, parents can begin to recognize the unique signs of each in their own children and seek out the support and interventions needed to help them thrive.